Edward Hall (archaeological scientist): Other activities

 In 1962, Hall co-developed, with his friend Robin Cavendish, a wheelchair with a built-in respirator that allowed Cavendish, who was paralyzed from the neck down from polio and required a medical respirator to breathe, to leave the confinement of his bed.
 This chair became the model for future devices of its type, with Cavendish eventually using a total of 10 different chairs.
 This part of Hall's life is shown in the 2017 film Breathe.

-At various times in his life he was a trustee of the National Gallery, the British Museum and Prime Warden of the Goldsmiths Company.

 Achievements

 He was influential in exposing the Piltdown Man fraud which led to his founding the Research Laboratory for Archaeology and the History of Art, Oxford University.

 He founded Littlemore Scientific Engineering Company (ELSEC).

 He helped to date the Shroud of Turin to the period 1260–1390.

 He built the Littlemore Clock in the 1990s, which is the most accurate pendulum clock ever built.